jskov/openapi-jaxrs-client/src/docs/Configuration.md

     REGEXP/pattern/replacement/: Will match input against pattern and substitute all matches with replacement.

 You can specify a number of operators, separated by ';'.
 They will be applied left-to-right.

-**naming-enum-prefix-number**

->Allows you to replace the prefix used in enumeration naming of numbers.

->Used for both enumerations of type integer, and for other types where the enumeration values are all numbers.

->This one overrules naming-rules-enum

->
-    default value: NUMBER_

 **naming-rename-case-conflicts**